igorwaw/web-advent/content/pages/2016/19-elephant.md

 20 : 13
 ```

 One elf keeps its present.
-If there are 2, fist one wins.
+If there are 2, first one wins.
 That's just a special case that
 needs to be dealt with `if n<3`.
 What do we have next?
 For 3 and 9 we're getting 3 and 9.
 These numbers are powers of 3.
 Concidence?